Astronomy & Space

 Keep an eye out for original Bell productions like Mysteries of Your Brain and Minnesota in the Cosmos!

 Our tradition of live programs continues at the Bell.
 Planetarium educators use real time software to create immersive visuals that highlight the topics they’re discussing with the audience.

 In our live shows you can explore everything from the first satellite in space to the future journey to Mars, to the vast expanse of our universe.
 Regular updates to the planetarium software allows our planetarium educators to talk about current happenings in science with illustrative visuals, such as newly discovered exoplanets and gravity waves.

 See a show

-As the only dedicated public planetarium in Minnesota, we are proud to have public shows every day (Tuesday–Sunday, 10 am and 5 pm).
+As the only dedicated public planetarium in Minnesota, we are proud to have public shows every day (Wednesday–Sunday, 10am to 4pm).
 Shows and showtimes vary, but you can get the latest information online via the link below.